 To complement PPGs validation process, and support maximising impact for the local healthcare system, the SCAS also receives ED and 999 dispositions during operating hours.
 The SCAS initially ran a pilot from December 2021-March 2022.
-This has been extended for a further twelve months.
+And is now recurrently funded.
 The SCAS is a co-located hub with a multi-speciality skill mix including ED clinicians, paediatrics, Mental Health and GPs, nurse and AHPs from general practice and Severnside.
 Amongst other things the SCAS receives ED and 999 cases for a full remote assessment to ensure only those where ED/999 are the only option use emergency services/ED.
 Alternatives to ED/999 include UTC, MIU, general practice, Severnside, and importantly consult and complete when no onward referral is needed.